 - Collects and reviews Instructor budget approval forms.

 - Collects budget reimbursement forms for approved purchases weekly on Fridays and provides appropriate reimbursement to Instructors.

 - Ensures Program Assistants are being utilized in daily instruction.

 - Ensures all students have completed objectives for each class.
-Reviews with Instructors and enters them into SPR website.
+Reviews with Instructors and enters them into Student Performance Reviews (SPR) website.

-- Submits evaluations for of all staff members and submits a Director Summary report no later than one weekly following the close of the program.
+- Submits evaluations for all staff members and submits a Director Summary report no later than one week following the close of the program.

 - Conducts and documents a post-program inspection of all rooms SIG used during the program.